 Anencephaly is diagnosed by prenatal ultrasound, which can show missing parts of the brain and bones of the skull.
 Anencephaly can be diagnosed at the first scan that is performed during pregnancy.
-Other anomalies may be present, such as spina bifida, cleft lip/palate, urinary tract and gastrointestinal anomalies, heart defects, and polyhydramnios.
-The alphafetoprotein (AFP) level in maternal serum could also be increased.
 You can consult with your caregiver and/or a maternal-fetal medicine specialist to decide whether terminating the pregnancy is the right choice for you and your family.
 Genetic counseling and testing could be recommended.
 This may include tests like amniocentesis or chorionic villus sampling (CVS) to check for chromosomal abnormalities and other genetic diagnostic tests such as chromosomal microarray testing or whole exome sequencing.